MedadRufus/ivy/README.md

 - press the `q` key to quit the program
 - click any point on the window to log the coordinates of the pixel in that position

-## Community
-Got questions, contributions, suggestions, concerns?
-[Join our community on Spectrum](https://spectrum.chat/ivy)!
-Also follow us on Twitter [@CountWithIvy](https://twitter.com/CountWithIvy) to get notified about new features, fixes and initiatives.